anfoss/PCprophet/README.md

 ```
 github clone https://github.com/fossatiA/PCprophet PCprophet
 ```
-This will get you a working copy copy of PCprophet
+This will get you a working copy of PCprophet

 > **note** for the command line version only Python3 and related package dependencies are necessary